Kashyap Tele-Medicines Ltd.

 27. DETAILS OF SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS ORTRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANYS OPERATIONS IN FUTURE:

-29. SEXUAL HARASSMENT OF WOMEN AT WORK PLACE (PREVENTION PROHIBITION AND REDRESSAL)ACT 2013
+29. SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITION AND REDRESSAL)ACT 2013:

 The Company has zero tolerance for sexual harassment at workplace and has adopted apolicy against sexual harassment in line with the provisions of Sexual Harassment of Womenat Workplace (Prevention Prohibition and Redressal) Act 2013 and the rules framedthereunder.
-During the Financial Year 2015-16 the Company has not received any Complaintson sexual harassment and hence no complaints remain pending as of 31st March2016.
+During the financial year 2016-17 the Company has not received any complaintson sexual harassment and hence no complaints remain pending as of 31st March2017.

 Pursuant to Section 134(3) (c) & Section 134(5) of the Companies Act 2013 theBoard of Directors of the Company confirms that-

 a) In the preparation of the annual accounts the applicable accounting standards hadbeen followed along with proper explanation relating to material departures

 b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the company at the end of the financial year and ofthe profit and loss of the company for that period;